Back to Blog

 While purchasing quality makeup containing Zinc Oxide doesn’t give you all the protection you need, you shouldn’t stop.
 It’s better to get the added protection than none at all.
 We do recommend purchasing a medical-grade, mineral-based sunscreen to apply prior to makeup.
 This way you know you have the protection and coverage you are looking for.
 Some mineral sunscreens are even tinted and can eliminate the need for daily foundation altogether!

-We’re sorry to inform you the SPF in your makeup is not enough.
+We’re sorry to inform you the SPF in makeup alone is not enough.
 But by adding in a mineral sunscreen before makeup application, and reapplying throughout the day, your skin will stay protected and glowing!